kittn/generator-kittn/README.md

 Move Image Files from scr/stash/images/svgsingle to distribution

 **`gulp deploy:manual`**<br>
-Publish the Project for Production - you can Bump the Version with Enviroment Vars.<br>Example $ gulp publish --type=major => for a Major Release
+Publish the Project for Production - you can Bump the Version with Enviroment Vars.<br>Example: $ gulp publish --type=major` => for a Major Release

 **`gulp deploy:auto`**<br>
 Minify JS, Images, CSS.
 Is for a automated Build Process, comes after a Gulp Init.